-A modern technique called Interferometric Synthetic Aperture Radar (InSAR) has been utilized for man-made surface deformations as well as land movements and fault creeping.
-It has emerged since the turn of the century in collecting data and anomalies on earth surface [40].
-The term interferometric is derived from interference, which is formed by combination of two waves of light, sound, electromagnetic and other origin.
-InSAR gives way to the production of interferogram, which is the outcome image of common pixels in both images and their computed phase differences for the same area.
+A modern technique called Interferometric Synthetic Aperture Radar (InSAR) has been utilized for manmade surface deformations as well as land movements and fault creeping.
+It has emerged since the turn of the century in collecting data and anomalies in earth surface [40].
+The term interferometric is derived from interference which is formed by combination of two waves of light, sound, electromagnetic and etc. origin.
+InSAR gives way to the production of interferogram which is the outcome image of common pixels in both images and their computed phase differences for the same area.
 Interferogram is the interference pattern of fringes emerging due to the phase differences of the two images for the same pixels.
-Each cycle of phase or fringe in an interferogram corresponds to a distance alteration on earth equal to a half wavelength [41].
-The Radar Interferometry technique provides a means to monitor, among others, earthquakes, volcanic movements, glacial movements and rebounds, landslides as well as surface deformations fault slips [42].
+Each cycle of phase or fringe in an interferogram corresponds a distance alteration on earth equal to a half wavelength [41].
+Radar Interferometry technique provides a means to monitor earthquakes, volcanic movements, glacial movements and rebounds, landslides, surface deformations fault slips etc. [42].

 The measurements conducted by Cakir et al. [39] indicate that at the western termination of the 1943 earthquake rupture fault creep initiates to the east and continues approximately 70 km to the west overlapping with the eastern part of the 1944 earthquake fault segment.
-The InSAR data obtained by the same study produced a creep rate of 8±3 mm/yr around the Ismetpasa segment of the NAF.
+The InSAR data obtained by the same study produced a creep rate of $8\pm3$ mm/yr around Ismetpasa segment of the NAF.

 Kutoglu and Akcin [43] conducted a geodetic observation campaign in 2002 using another modern technique called Global Positioning System (GPS).
-For their GPS observations they utilized the micro-geodetic network established by the General Command of Mapping and used by both Eren [35] and Deniz et al. [36] (fig. 5).
-This micro-geodetic network, also known as the Ismetpasa trilateration network, contained three points on the Eurasian plate and three points on the Anatolian block.
-For the GPS campaign, the observations were made in 1-hour site occupation in static mode of relative positioning; slope distances between the points were obtained as well as absolute and relative coordinates of the points.
-The reason for utilizing the distances in this work is because they are independent of datum in three-dimensional space and could therefore be evaluated in any local terrestrial coordinate system.
-The Helmert (Similarity) transformation was adopted for use on the GPS results after the adjustment in order to eliminate the possible scale difference caused by applying a different surveying method.
-Accordingly, a common solution was reached for the network over a period of the ten years since 1992, and found a fault creep rate of 7.8±0.5 mm/yr which is consisted with the findings of Cakir et al. [39].
+For their GPS observations they utilized the micro-geodetic network established by the General Command of Mapping and used by both Eren [35] and Deniz et al. [36].
+This micro-geodetic network, also called as the Ismetpasa trilateration network, contained three points on the Eurasian plate and three points on the Anatolian block.
+For the GPS campaign, the observations were done in 1-hour site occupation in static mode of relative positioning, and slope distances between the points were obtained as well as absolute and relative coordinates of the points.
+The reason for utilizing the distances in this work is that they are independent of datum in three-dimensional space and could therefore be evaluated in any local terrestrial coordinate system.
+They resorted to using the Helmert (Similarity) transformation to the GPS results after the adjustment in order to eliminate the possible scale difference caused by applying a different surveying method.
+Accordingly they reached a common solution for the network over a period of the ten years since 1992, and found a fault creep rate of $7.8\pm0.5$ mm/yr which is consisted with the findings of Cakir et al. [39].